-It at least makes sense that groceries and perishables need to be replaced so often, but the pricier items require more judicious shopping.
+Of course, groceries and perishables need to be replaced often.
+However, pricier items require more-judicious shopping.
 Buying more paper towels won’t break the bank, but no one wants to shell out for new cookware every year.
-And aside from Vogue supermodels, most of us aren’t buying new jackets with every whim of fashion.

 Here’s a look at several items that are built to last, many of which have a lifetime guarantee or warranty.

-Note: Though we chose products with some of the best warranties and guarantees out there, always read the fine print before handing over your hard-earned cash.
-Some warranties only cover products from a certain line of items, or have other restrictions.
+Note: Although we chose products with some of the best warranties and guarantees, always read the fine print before handing over your hard-earned cash.
+Some warranties have restrictions.

-Grandma used Le Creuset cookware, and you can follow in her kitchen footsteps.
-The colorful enameled cast-iron dishes require a steep outlay, but wedding showers and outlet stores can help curb that cost.
+Grandma used Le Creuset cookware, and you can follow in her footsteps in the kitchen.
+The colorful enameled cast-iron dishes require a steep outlay, but wedding-shower gift lists and outlet stores can help curb that cost.

 The company’s famous limited lifetime warranty says it will replace defective cookware free of charge.

 Who uses backpacks most?
-School kids and campers.
-Which two groups of people don’t take it easy on backpacks?
-School kids and campers.
+The same two groups of people who don’t take it easy on backpacks — school kids and campers.

-Find a classic classic JanSport design, and your pack of choice might take your kid from kindergarten through college, or haul your camp gear from Alaska to the Everglades.
-If it ever breaks down, JanSport’s lifetime warranty says the company will fix or replace it.
+Find a classic JanSport backpack, and your pack of choice might take your kid from kindergarten through college, or haul your camp gear from Alaska to the Everglades.
+If it ever breaks down due to manufacturing defects in materials and workmanship, JanSport’s lifetime warranty says the company will fix or replace it.

-KitchenAid mixers remain the creme de la creme of wedding-registry gifts that brides and grooms add to the roster hoping an uncle or aunt with a fat wallet will be feeling generous.
+KitchenAid mixers remain among the creme de la creme of wedding registry gifts.
+Brides and grooms add them to the roster hoping an uncle or aunt with a fat wallet will feel generous.

 Most of us aren’t facing a perilous mountain climb.
 But when we do want to climb or hike or otherwise commune with the great outdoors, we want gear — from duffel bags to tents — that gets us through.

-The North Face guarantees its products are free of manufacturer defect for the expected life of the product — not your lifetime.
-The company notes that some of its sleeping bags are 45 years old and going strong.
+The North Face guarantees its products are free of manufacturing defects for the expected life of the product — not your lifetime.
+The company notes that some of its sleeping bags in use are over 45 years old and going strong.

 Note that footwear has only a limited one-year warranty.
 Sometimes shoe win, sometimes shoe lose.

 Your bicycle is no good to you if it gets stolen.
-Kryptonite bike locks were named for the alien substance that can stop Superman in his tracks — just in case the Man of Steel turns to the dark side and goes on a Schwinn-stealing spree.
+Kryptonite bike locks were named for the one thing that can stop Superman in his tracks — just in case the Man of Steel turns to the dark side and goes on a Schwinn-stealing spree.

-We’re not sure Kryptonite bike locks would actually stop a superhero, but the company does offer a lifetime warranty and optional anti-theft protection.
-You must register for this protection, it’s not automatic.
+We’re not sure Kryptonite bike locks would actually stop a superhero, but the company does offer a lifetime warranty.

-Briggs & Riley bags aren’t cheap, but once you buy one, the company’s lifetime repair guarantee even covers damage caused by an airline.
+Briggs & Riley luggage isn’t cheap, but once you buy one of these bags, the company’s lifetime repair guarantee even covers damage caused by an airline.
 You have to pay to ship the company the bag you want fixed, but it will pay to send it back to you.

 Read the details carefully, though, as it explains what is and isn’t covered.
 Materials and workmanship on all ceramic cookers are covered for as long as the original owner owns the grill.
 So, get cooking!